 Having an operation can be both physically and emotionally stressful.
 ERAS programmes try to get you back to full health as quickly as possible.
-In order to achieve this, we will guide and help you to take an active part in your recovery after surgery.
+To achieve this, we will guide and help you to take an active part in your recovery after surgery.

 As you may be aware, staying longer than you need to in hospital can increase the risk of post operation complications.
-The ERAS pathway reduces the risk of complications and reduces the amount of time you need to stay in hospital.
+Being on the ERAS pathway decreases complications and reduces the amount of time you need to stay in hospital.